Our Halloween Sensory Play Bin Inspired by Monsters University

 - blue fruit pouch lids

-And there was lots of spooky Halloween potions being concocted, too.
+And there were lots of spooky Halloween potions being concocted, too.
 Sawyer and Priscilla were mad scientists making eyeball soup.
 I love their imaginations!

 I loved that this sensory play was something that all three of my kids, from ages 22 months to nearly 7 years old, enjoyed together.
 Just like Monsters University; fun for the whole family!